versatica/mediasoup-website/documentation/v3/communication-between-client-and-server.md

 * Producer ["transportclose"](/documentation/v3/mediasoup/api/#producer-on-transportclose).
 The client should call `close()` on the corresponding local producer.
 * Consumer ["transportclose"](/documentation/v3/mediasoup/api/#consumer-on-transportclose).
 The client should call `close()` on the corresponding local consumer.
 * Consumer ["producerclose"](/documentation/v3/mediasoup/api/#consumer-on-producerclose).
 The client should call `close()` on the corresponding local consumer.
+* DataProducer ["transportclose"](/documentation/v3/mediasoup/api/#dataProducer-on-transportclose).
+The client should call `close()` on the corresponding local data producer.
+* DataConsumer ["transportclose"](/documentation/v3/mediasoup/api/#dataConsumer-on-transportclose).
+The client should call `close()` on the corresponding local data consumer.
+* DataConsumer ["dataproducerclose"](/documentation/v3/mediasoup/api/#dataConsumer-on-dataproducerclose).
+The client should call `close()` on the corresponding local data consumer.

 The same happens when pausing a producer or consumer in client or server side.
 The action must be signaled to the other side.
 In addition, the server side application should listen for the following events and notify the client about them: